 The fashion or circumstances that result in death, which are designated either natural or unnatural.

 In other words, what happened to bring o the cause of death.
 The primary charge of a coroner is to determine a cause of death.
-If an autopsy and associate forensics investigation is connected with a possible crime, law enforcement officials may also seek an advisement from a coroner as to the manner of death.
+If an autopsy and associate forensics investigation are connected with a possible crime, law enforcement officials may also seek advisement from a coroner as to the manner of death.
 A coroner typically makes one of four types of determinations when it comes to manner of death:

 Medical Examiner’s Process to Ascertain Cause of Death

-As mentioned at the beginning of this discussion, a coroner typically has a set process by which cause of death is determined.
+As mentioned at the beginning of this discussion, a coroner typically has a set process by which the cause of death is determined.
 (As an aside, the manner of death is also investigated through this same process.)
-There are three phases to a standard coroner’s investigation into cause of death:
+There are three phases to a standard coroner’s investigation into the cause of death: